LingenicLLC/space/README.md

 ---

 *This is alpha software.
-Core semantics and compiler are complete; VM execution loop needs wiring.
+Core semantics, compiler, and VM are complete.
+C extraction requires Low\* rewrite.
 Expect breaking changes.*